Gregory-Essuman/Data-Engineering/README.md

 ### Files

-The notebook file has the code for an end to end data pipeline on the cloud.
+1. The notebook file has the code for an end to end data pipeline on the cloud.

+2. The cluster.config file is also used by the notebook to parse environment variables for the pipeline.
+Configparser module in python helps with that.

 Architecture used includes: